Sarvarian/game8302/TRY_THESE.md

 on fall speed.
 Like slow down to aim and shoot or fall fast and punch down.

+(Movement Snap)

+On controller joystick make it so movement direction snap to certain degrees like 45 or 30.

 (Modularization)

 Modularize in such a way that things